-Having said that, once you’ve started down the frugal path, it can be quite addictive trying to find more and more ways to save money through being frugal!
+Having said that, once you’ve started down the frugal path, it can be quite addictive trying to find more and more ways to save money!

 After a lot of reading on how to live more frugally, there are definitely noticeable habits and life decisions that frugal people have in common, and things they don’t and won’t do.

-If you’re trying to live a more frugal life, take a look at some of these things that frugal people don’t do, to see if you could save money by adopting the same mindset.
+If you’re trying to stretch your budget and make it go further, take a look at some of these things that frugal people don’t do, to see if you could save money by adopting the same mindset.

 17 things that frugal people never do: